 Life kept on while death reigned in Olivia’s body.
 By the beginning of August, our circumstances at home seemed so intimate that they involved only us.

-Some days, I had to battle feeling impatient about Olivia’s dying process, for it was clear we were keeping a failing body alive.
+Some days, I had to battle feeling overwhelmed and terribly anxious about the process, for it was clear we were keeping a failing body alive against impossible odds.
 Though I had prayed for peace and a clear conscience months earlier, I found that I had neither by summer’s end, because I was terribly afraid.
 I was afraid of living in the limbo we were in.
 It seemed we were living before we knew Olivia was dying, and we expected to live again afterward; but while we waited for her to die, we were only waiting, not living.

 Olivia took a turn for the worse on August 1 and was lethargic and often unresponsive, trailing off as she answered questions and unable to make eye contact.
 I anxiously sat at her bedside as she slept that day, counting her shallow breaths and measuring urine output as if having facts I could write down would protect us from the inevitable.

 Olivia asked to see people, so we made a list.
 I made telephone calls and explained to person after person that she was in renal failure and not expected to live.
 Every time I told the story, I dealt with the shock and grief of the person I was talking with.
 Relatives, neighbors, teachers, aides; parents of Olivia’s friends, school administrators, the school secretary, the school nurse, the bus driver-everyone was called.
 Olivia knew everyone, and everyone loved her.